LoH-lu/netbox-nmap-scan/README.md

 - [X] Option to disable DNS resolution functionality
 - [X] Toggle for last scan time tracking
 - [X] Toggle for the progress bar display while importing
+- [ ] Toggle for the logger in the Python console
 - [ ] All-in-One setup script for easier deployment

 ## Contributing